 18 problems related to engine head gasket failure have been reported for the 1998 Ford Windstar.
+The most recently reported issues are listed below.

 Engine oil found in coolant.
 Timing cover gasket failure.
 Loud engine knock from rear valve bank- possible wrist-pin/lower intake gaskets/valve problems.